-If you decide not to breastfeed, or are unable to breastfeed, commercial iron-fortified formulas can give your baby the nutrition he or she needs.
+If you decide not to breastfeed, or are unable to breastfeed, commercial iron-fortified formulas can give your baby the nutrition they need.
 Infant formulas have the right amounts of protein, calories, fat, vitamins and minerals for growth.
 However, formula does not contain the immune factors that are in breast milk.
 The immune factors in breast milk help prevent infections.

 Infants who take enough iron-fortified infant formula usually do not need vitamin and mineral supplements.
 However, the American Academy of Pediatrics recommends vitamin D supplementation for all babies drinking formula until they are drinking at least 32 ounces a day.
 Fluoride supplements are recommended for babies whose primary water supply is not fluoridated.
 Check with your baby’s health care provider about fluoride supplements.

 Types of Infant Formula